-Note: If you are getting a blue screen and then your computer immediately reboots without being able to read the text in the blue screen, follow the steps below.
-If you are unable to get into Windows to perform the steps below, boot the computer into Safe Mode.
-If you are unable to boot into Safe Mode, you may have corrupt Windows system files, a defective memory chip or a defective hard drive.
+If your computer reboots and you cannot read the text in the blue screen quickly enough, follow the steps below.
+If you cannot get into Windows to perform the steps below, boot the computer into Safe Mode.
+If you cannot boot into Safe Mode, you may have corrupt Windows system files, a defective memory chip or a defective hard drive.
 You should run hardware diagnostic tests to determine if the memory or hard drive is causing the blue screen errors.

-- From the Desktop or in the Windows Start menu, right-click on My Computer or Computer.
+- From the desktop or in the Windows Start menu, right-click My Computer or Computer.

 - Click the Properties option.

 - In the System Properties window, click the Advanced tab or the Advanced system settings link.

 - On the Advanced tab, click the Settings button in the Startup and Recovery section.

 - In the Startup and Recovery window, uncheck the Automatically restart check box.